 Another pressing issue of cognitive computing is the training of bias in systems involving predictive analysis.
 These systems depend on artificial intelligence techniques that learn from data that can sometimes contain basis.
 For example, if there is an algorithm for hiring that has been programmed to present strong candidates on the basis of historical data since the previous candidates might have been chosen through human biases, the algorithm can favor some over others.
 This can lead to gender or racial bias.

 While human patience and attention are limited, the emotional energy of a computing system isn’t.
 Its limitations can be technical.
 Even though this can prove to be advantageous for fields, such as customer services, limitless capacity can lead to human addiction to automated tasks.
 With the help of these ideas, many apps are using algorithms for nurturing addictive behavior.
+Cognitive computing can also lead to unemployment.
+As the systems improve and advance to perform more critical tasks, they can start to replace workers from various fields.
+It will lead to economic dislocation and large-scale unemployment.
+Also, it can create an imbalance between people having access to these technologies and those that don’t.

 Like every new technology, cognitive computing is facing some issues, even if it has the potential to change lives.
 A few challenges encountered by cognitive computing systems are: